 Arrival in Edinburgh.
 You are met at the airport and transferred to the 5-star, landmark Rocco Forte Balmoral Hotel on Princes Street, the main shopping street, in the heart of the Old City.
 Dinner is included this evening at the Hotel’s Michelin-starred Number 1.

 Following breakfast, we meet our guide in the hotel lobby and depart on a private tour of the Royal Mile, a stretch of road connecting Edinburgh Castle with Holyrood Palace—the Queen’s residence in Scotland—and beyond to Mary King’s Close, a warren of hidden streets dating back to the 16th century.
 Walking down Edinburgh’s High Street could well be the definitive tourist experience.
 People have been flocking to do just that for the last 700 years, and it might come as something of a surprise that this major visitor attraction is still very much the living heart of the city.
 The history of what was once the most populous street in Europe is written on its stone face, and as you walk along the street you can’t help but feel closer to what makes Edinburgh tick than anywhere else in the city.
 The walk takes you in a straight line from Edinburgh Castle all the way down the hill to the Palace of Holyroodhouse, passing the major sights of St. Giles Kirk and Parliament House, and on to Arthur’s Seat in Holyrood Park.
 By special invitation, we will have access to the Edinburgh University Masters in Glass Program.
 Our private tour will explore the use of technology and design to production.
 We will go behind the scenes and view a wide range of techniques from blown glass to kiln formed sculptures.
 We enjoy a private tasting at The Scotch Whisky Experience, followed by lunch in the Amber Restaurant, on-site.
-This evening we enjoy a performance at the Edinburgh Festival.
+This evening we enjoy an operatic performance at the Edinburgh Festival (TBA).

 Today we tour Edinburgh’s New Town, which dates to the late 1700s and is one of the finest concentrated areas of Georgian architecture in the UK.
 We begin with the Princes Street Gardens and then move on to George Street, with its myriad shops and stylish bars.
 We enjoy the views from Calton Hill and see the Water of Leith.
 After the tour, lunch is at leisure, and you will have the opportunity to explore the Dean Gallery, part of the capital National Galleries of Scotland.
 Catch the shuttle bus to any of the others, including the National Portrait Gallery or the main National Gallery of Scotland, back on Princes Street Gardens.
 Entrances are included.
 This evening we meet for a reception (hot/cold buffet) before a performance at the Royal Edinburgh Military Tattoo.